Exact G$_2$-structures on compact quotients of Lie groups: Introduction

 Currently, many examples of compact manifolds admitting closed $\G_2$-structures are available, see \cite{CHNP, Joy, JoKa, Kov, KoLe} for examples admitting holonomy $\G_2$ metrics, \cite{FFKM} for an example obtained resolving the singularities of an orbifold, and \cite{Bal,Bry,CoFe,Fer1, Fer2, FR, KaLa} for examples on compact quotients of Lie groups.
 However, it is still not known whether exact $\G_2$-structures may occur on compact 7-manifolds.
 A negative answer to this problem was given in \cite{FFR,FS} in some special cases.
 In \cite{FFR}, M.~Fern\'andez and the first and third named author of this paper proved that there are no compact examples of the form $(\Gamma\backslash\G,\f)$, where $\G$ is a simply connected solvable Lie group with $(2,3)$-trivial Lie algebra $\frg$, namely $b_2(\frg)=0=b_3(\frg)$, $\Gamma\subset\G$ is a cocompact discrete subgroup (lattice), and $\f$ is an {\em invariant} exact $\G_2$-structure on $\Gamma\backslash\G$, namely it is induced by a left-invariant exact $\G_2$-structure on $\G$.
 In \cite{FS}, Freibert and Salamon showed that the same conclusion holds, more generally, when the Lie algebra of $\G$ admits a codimension-one nilpotent ideal.

-Motivated by these results, in this article we investigate the existence of invariant exact G$_2$-structures on compact quotients of Lie groups without introducing any extra assumption.
-In particular, we will prove the following result. \begin{theorem} A potential compact $7$-manifold $M$ with an exact $\G_2$-structure $\f$ cannot be of the form $M=\Gamma\backslash\G$, where $\G$ is a seven-dimensional simply connected Lie group, $\Gamma\subset\G$ is a cocompact discrete subgroup, and the exact $\G_2$-structure $\f$ on $M$ is invariant. \end{theorem}
+Motivated by these results, in this article we investigate the existence of invariant exact G$_2$-structures on compact quotients of Lie groups, without considering any extra assumption on the properties of the group.
+In particular, we prove the following result. \begin{theorem} A potential compact $7$-manifold $M$ with an exact $\G_2$-structure $\f$ cannot be of the form $M=\Gamma\backslash\G$, where $\G$ is a seven-dimensional simply connected Lie group, $\Gamma\subset\G$ is a cocompact discrete subgroup, and the exact $\G_2$-structure $\f$ on $M$ is invariant. \end{theorem}

 The proof of this theorem will be divided into two parts: in Section \ref{NonSolSect} we focus on the case when $\G$ is non-solvable, while we investigate the solvable case in Section \ref{SolSect}.
 We shall deal only with Lie groups that are unimodular, as this is a necessary condition for the existence of lattices \cite{Mil}.